onzag/itemize/docs/tutorials/airbnb/06-reservation.md

 ]
 ```

-And now if we run the webpack build and check our page we should indeed have the following element included
+And now if we run the esbuild build and check our page we should indeed have the following element included

 ![Price Edit Unit](./images/price-edit-unit.png)